-We meet so many extraordinary people each year; Guerdy, the volunteer in the center of the above photo, is definitely one of those people.
-Guerdy was a volunteer at our recent iCan Bike camp in Frankfort, Illinois.
-Here is Guerdy’s story in her own words:
+We meet so many extraordinary people each year.
+Victoria is definitely one of those people.
+Victoria is a high school student in a suburb near Philadelphia who volunteered at our recent iCan Bike camp in Philadelphia, PA.
+She was so inspired by her experience that she decided to go-it-alone in hosting an iCan Bike camp in 2014!
+Here is Victoria’s story in her own words:

 Do you know an amazing volunteer with a story to share?